 The target UE shall discard the PROSE DIRECT LINK KEEPALIVE REQUEST message.

-c) The target UE receives a PROSE DIRECT LINK KEEPALIVE REQUEST message if there is a pending PC5 signaling message or PC5 user plane data to be sent to the initiating UE over this 5G ProSe direct link.
+c) The target UE receives a PROSE DIRECT LINK KEEPALIVE REQUEST message if there is a pending PC5 signalling message or PC5 user plane data to be sent to the initiating UE over this 5G ProSe direct link.

 The target UE: